blog posts

 Installing Ubuntu on a flash drive

-In the next section, you can see all the disks, both hard disk and Flash, are listed, and according to the change in the settings, there is no news about the esp hard disk partition.
-Select the desired Flash (larger Flash) in the “Device for bootloader installation” section.
+The following section lists all the hard disk and disk disks.
+According to the change in iFlash settings, there is no news about the ESPN hard disk partition.
+Select the desired Flash (larger Flash) in the “Device for bootFlashr installFlash” section.
 For example, a 500 GB external SSD connected to the laptop via Thunderbolt is selected in the image.

 Installing Ubuntu on a flash drive

-Now, in the upper section, as shown in the image, select the giant arrow and then click on the negative button to delete all the partitions and ultimately free up the memory space.
+Now, in the upper section, as shown in the image, select the giant arrow and then click the negative button to delete all the partitions and ultimately free up the memory space.

 Installing Ubuntu on a flash drive